What we do

 Dr. Ian Mckenzie, GP

 We fully support you in your firearms application.

 How our process works

-To process your firearms application, we require a set of all your medical notes.
-This may need to be full set including specialist letters and copies of the old record cards once known at ‘Lloyd George’ cards.
-Please provide a copy of your police request letter to help us determine what you need.
-You may not need a full set of notes if you are renewing your licence in some areas.
-You are entitled to a request a copy of your medical notes for free under GDPR and your surgery must provide these within 40 days.
-To accompany your medical notes, we also require you to provide a copy of your police authority letter and complete our Application and Consent Form
+To process your firearms application, we require a set of your medical notes.
+This will be the last 10 years of notes for a renewal (except in Wales who require a full set of notes for all applications).
+For an initial application we need a full set of notes including specialist letters and copies of the old record cards once known at ‘Lloyd George’ cards.
+You are entitled to a request a copy of your medical notes without charge under GDPR and your surgery must provide these within 40 days.
+To accompany your medical notes, we also require you to complete our Application and Consent Form

 We send your medical report to you and the Police.
 Only the Police can make a decision to issue your firearms certificate; we provide a factual report based on your medical reports and do not make any recommendations on your suitability to own a firearm.
 If your report identifies any potential issues, this is not necessarily a bar to you owning a firearm, the police will contact you to seek further information to clarify and understand any potential issues.